 – Zero in on their priorities.
 If you had to make a choice, what would they want to be saved?
 Asking and having them answer these questions may keep you from a lot of trouble in the future.

 – What projects do they consider to be successful?
 Are there projects that they have done in the past or others have that they consider a success?
 What contributed to those successes?
 What can you do to achieve similar or better results?

-– What projects do they consider failures?
+– Which projects do they consider to be failures?
 Why do they think these projects failed?
 What can you learn from these?

 You are going to face challenges as you work with your clients.
 If they are reasonable, they know that already.
 It is your duty to communicate with your clients when these challenges arise.
 Especially if it will affect your ability to deliver on a promise.

 You don’t communicate only when you have a problem.
 You communicate progress made and milestones crossed.

 Good communication may include;